 The history of the Icelandic Horse can be traced right back to the settlement of the country in the late 9th century.
-Viking settlers brought their best horses with them, from various origins, though mostly of Germanic descent.
-The breed has remained pure for over a thousand years so today there is only one breed of horse in Iceland – The Icelandic Horse.
+Viking settlers brought with them their best horses, from various origins, though mostly of Germanic descent.
+The breed has remained pure for over a thousand years and thus today there is only one breed of horse in Iceland – The Icelandic Horse.

-Today, there are close to 80,000 horses in Iceland, an incredible number for a nation that counts only 330.000 people.
+Today, there are close to 80,000 horses in Iceland which is an incredible number for a nation that counts 330.000 people.

 The Icelandic Horse is intelligent, good-tempered and versatile.
-It is the most colorful breed in the world, with over 40 different colors and over 100 variations.
+It is the most colourful breed in the world, with over 40 different colours and over 100 variations.

 Travel on horseback is growing in popularity and Icelandic horsemen are respectful and considerate when it comes to nature, just as they are with their horse.
 All sorts of competitions are held, emphasizing the different gaits of the horses, from novice fun classes to top class championships.